continual-ai/predictive-maintenance-example/README.md

 You can then upload it to your cloud data warehouse of choice using your preferred mechanism.
 For convenience, we've included a few short scripts that you can leverage to upload this data into Snowflake manually.

 1. First, run the [ddl.sql](https://github.com/AndrewRTsao/predictive-maintenance-example/blob/main/sql/ddl.sql) file to create your base tables.
 2. Afterwards, using the CSVs downloaded from Kaggle, you can use `snowsql` to upload the data.
-Refer to the SnowSQL's [documentation](https://docs.snowflake.com/en/user-guide/snowsql-use.html#running-batch-scripts) and execute the [snowsql_staging.sql](https://github.com/AndrewRTsao/predictive-maintenance-example/blob/main/sql/snowsql_staging.sql) script through `snowsql`.
+Refer to SnowSQL's [documentation](https://docs.snowflake.com/en/user-guide/snowsql-use.html#running-batch-scripts) and execute the [snowsql_staging.sql](https://github.com/AndrewRTsao/predictive-maintenance-example/blob/main/sql/snowsql_staging.sql) script through `snowsql`.

 ## For dbt users